cracked-machine/stm32_dev_docker/README.md

     ```
     JLinkRemoteServer --select USB -Port 9999
     ```
 4. From the docker guest terminal connect to the JLinkRemoteServer.

-Note the <HOST> is the localhost of the host OS.
+    Note: `<HOST>` is the localhost IP address of the host OS.
     - Manual

         - GDBServer